esimov/dithergo/README.md

            (1/48)

 where `X` represent the current pixel processed.
 The fraction at the bottom represents the divisor for the error.
-Above is the  the `Floyd-Steinberg` dithering algorithm transposable into the following Go code:
+Above is the  the `Floyd-Steinberg` dithering algorithm which can be transposed into the following Go code:

 ```go
 ditherers = []dither.Dither{